OK Earth Coalition, Carrie Dickerson Foundation, Tulsa Area Arkansas River Advocates & OK Roots Music,

 Vendor & booth inquiries: Okcate Smith McCommas, okcate.e.smith@gmail.com

-RG Foods, Carrie Dickerson Foundation, Burning Cedar Sovereign Wellness, Renewables by Anderson, Sustain Group E-Recycling, Electric Vehicle Coalition, Tulsa Ready for 100, Green Country Sierra Club, Tulsa Public Library, Okies for Monarchs, Oklahoma Renewable Energy Educational Program, George Miksch Sutton Avian Research Center, Blue Tulsa Area Arkansas River Advocates, Typros/918 Vote, Tulsa Peace Fellowship, LEAD Agency, Metropolitan Environmental Trust, Lifeshare, & more...
+Tulsa Farm Lab/RG Foods, Tulsa Area Arkansas River Advocates, Carrie Dickerson Foundation, Burning Cedar Sovereign Wellness, Up With Trees, Sustain Group E-Recycling, Electric Vehicle Coalition, Tulsa Ready for 100, OK Sierra Club & Green Country Sierra Club, Tulsa Public Library, Okies for Monarchs, Oklahoma Renewable Energy Educational Program, George Miksch Sutton Avian Research Center, Typros/918 Vote, Tulsa Peace Fellowship, LEAD Agency, Metropolitan Environmental Trust, Lifeshare, Local Environmental Action Demanded, Tulsa Urban Wilderness Coalition, City Cycles P2 LLC, Big Brothers Big Sisters of Oklahoma, Broken Arrow Solid Waste & Recycling Dept, Renewables by Andersen & more...

 Citizens of Oklahoma and the world will forever be indebted to Carrie Barefoot Dickerson for leading the efforts to make northeastern Oklahoma safer for future generations.
 In May 1973, Aunt Carrie, as she was known by her many supporters and friends, read a news article about Public Service of Oklahoma's plans to build the Black Fox Nuclear Power Plant near Inola, about 15 miles from Tulsa and a few miles from the Dickerson family farm.